Soyaka/Ticket_mangement_task/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for detail
+See the `LICENSE` file for details.
 ```